 The accelerated program consists of 12 three-credit courses, totaling 36 credits.

-You can also choose from one of three concentrations:
+You can also choose from one of these concentrations:

 - The curriculum associated with the finance concentration provides a comprehensive understanding of the financial decision-making process and offers insight into investment banking and critical issues in the development of policy in financial institutions.
 The finance courses focus on financial issues with respect to corporations and other profit-making institutions, as well as issues related to investment banking and the management of financial institutions.

 Health Care Administration

 - The curriculum associated with the health care administration concentration focuses on skills relevant to the current health care environment, including management concepts and process, resource allocation, risk management, and financing.

 - The emphasis of the curriculum associated with the human resource concentration is to build upon the MBA core curriculum with a focus on enhancing the knowledge, competencies, and skills necessary to integrate business and human resource strategies.